JSMIDL/jsm-wp-event-calendar/readme.txt

 Yes, the plugin uses a fully responsive design that displays optimally on devices of all sizes.
 On mobile devices, the calendar automatically switches to a more readable view.

+= Is this plugin multilingual? =

+Yes, the plugin supports Czech and English languages.
+The language will match your WordPress installation language.

 == Screenshots ==

 1. Event Calendar